kfam/ms.fix.me.app/README.md

 Here are some suggested tasks, however feel free to come up with your own:

-- http://localhost:3000/administration/products shows a list of all the'published' products, add a way of showing a list of products with other published statuses (draft, submitted, archived, deleted)
+- http://localhost:3000/administration/products shows a list of all the 'published' products, add a way of showing a list of products with other published statuses (draft, submitted, archived, deleted)
 - Add a way that we can 'bulk archive' selected products on this page: http://localhost:3000/administration/products
 - Add a way of inserting a chunk of text on the home page that an administrator can edit